Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

-\subsection{Action Reconstruction}
+\subsubsection{Action Reconstruction}

-Since the action space of DQN is discrete, a naive way to recover action is to enumerate all dimensions.
-Instead of the computation-heavy enumeration, we propose to directly identify the action from the gradient when only 1 or 2 data samples are used to compute the gradient.
-The Q-value $\hat{Q}(s, \cdot)$ is obtained from a linear layer with weights $W_{last}$ and bias $b_{last}$.
-In addition, the objective $J(\hat{Q}(s,a), Q(s,a))$ only provides a supervision signal to the action $a$ that is taken by the policy, thus we can obtain the action and the sign of error $\hat{Q}-Q$ from the gradient
+Since the action space of DQN is discrete, we propose to directly identify the action from the gradient when the batch size is 1.
+Observe that the predicted Q-value vector $\hat{Q}(s)$ is obtained from the last linear layer with weight $W_{\text{last}}$ and bias $b_{\text{last}}$, and the objective $J(\hat{Q}(s,a), Q(s,a))$ extracts elements of $\hat{Q}(s,\cdot)$ and $Q(s,\cdot)$ that correspond to $a$ and only provides nonzero value for $\hat{Q}(s,a)$. $a$ can be obtained from the bias gradient

-When $\frac{\partial J(\hat{Q},Q)}{\partial \hat{Q}}\neq 0$, only the $a$-th element of $b_{\text{last}}$ has a non-zero gradient, which allows us to reconstruct the action.
-When the batch size is larger than 2, actions may not be identified directly from the batched gradient, thus the reconstruction requires enumeration or optimization.